-Samuel Beckett was born on this day - April 13, 1906.
+Samuel Beckett won the Nobel Prize for Literature in October 1969.
 Here, Beckett scholar Michael Coffey reminds us of the Irish Nobel Laureate’s nationalistic influences and writings.

 We tend not to view Beckett (1906-1989) as a nationalistic writer, but the strife of his youth definitely marked the young Beckett.
 I was reminded of this when Beckett scholar Michael Coffey contacted me about the Beckett-Noel Lemass connection.